-The manager must confirm his or her decision in writing to the employee, including the improvements required.
 The employee has a right to appeal against this warning by writing to the Corporate Director - Resources & Transformation, within 5 working days of receipt of the letter, giving reasons for the appeal.

 An appeal will be heard by another more senior manager, if possible from within the employee's Service and should be conducted within 10 working days of the appeal being received.